drewthayer/time-series-forecasting-CNN/README.md

 # time-series-forecasting-CNN
-Using a convolutional neural net for time series forecasting.
+Tutorial: Using a convolutional neural net for time series forecasting.

+__Business problem:__
 Given some number of prior days of total daily power consumption, predict the next standard week of daily power consumption.

-Data: kilowatts
+__Data:__
+  - household power consumption
   - units: kilowatts
+  - frequency: daily
   - time range: 2006 to 2010

-Forecast modeling:
-  - forecast will be days 1 to 7 into the future
+__strategy:__
+  - Time-sequence forecasting: autoregression
+      - be able to predict a forecast for y number of days into the future based on x number of days up to current (e.g. predict next week from this week)
+  - Convolutional Neural Network
+      - low-bias model that can learn non-linear relationships
+      - implemented in Keras

 Model evaluation:
   - evaluate each forecast day individually
-  - use RMSE so we can get an error metric in the data units (kilowatts)
+  - use RMSE, metric in the data units (kilowatts)

 ### prepare data
 __load_and_clean_data.py__